mjlescano/domator/README.md

 # Domator

-Simple DOM elements creation on Javascript, using something like a CSS selector.
+Simple DOM elements creation on Javascript, using [Jade](http://jade-lang.com/) like syntax.
 Also works on server-side.

 ## Usage